 The Technical Assistance Panel program is based loosely on ULI’s national Advisory Services Panels.
 At the local level, a TAP normally consists of a panel of outside experts who come in to a community for 1-2 days to address a specific land use and development issue.
 Experts are drawn from the District Council membership and selected for their expertise related to the specific development issue.

 West Side Indy Gateway, Indianapolis

-In coordination with the West Side Chamber of Commerce, Indy Gateway, the City of Indianapolis, the Indianapolis Airport Authority, and the Indianapolis Metropolitan Planning Organization, the Urban Land Institute’s Indiana Chapter was asked to form an expert panel to address implementation of several urban planning, zoning, and design recommendations made over the years concerning Indianapolis’ West Side neighborhoods, including the Ben Davis Village Association, Bridgeport Neighborhood Alliance, and Greater Garden City Civic Association.
-Stay tuned to the ULI Indiana website for the final report from this TAP, which took place May 2, 2017.
+In coordination with the West Side Chamber of Commerce, Indy Gateway, the City of Indianapolis, the Indianapolis Airport Authority, and the Indianapolis Metropolitan Planning Organization, ULI Indiana was asked to form an expert panel to address implementation of several urban planning, zoning, and design recommendations made over the years concerning Indianapolis’ West Side neighborhoods, including the Ben Davis Village Association, Bridgeport Neighborhood Alliance, and Greater Garden City Civic Association.
+Download the report.

 Ft.
 Wayne Area GM Assembly Plant, Allen County

 The purpose of this TAP–held on December 1-2, 2016 in Allen County–was to suggest land use and development recommendations for the area surrounding the GM Fort Wayne Assembly Plant.
 Based upon the TAP recommendations, in December 2016 the Allen County Plan Commission decided to table a proposed rezoning decision for 60 days.
 As of this writing a final decision was forthcoming.
 ULI Indiana is pleased to have provided insight worthy of further consideration.

 International Marketplace District, Indianapolis